Meet the Faculty

 Betha Christopher (Early Childhood Classes) is a fully licensed Musikgarten teacher, was a National Musikgarten Teacher Trainer and a Level I Certified ECMMA member.
 She earned a Bachelor of Music from DePauw University in Indiana, and a Master of Music in Vocal Performance from Boston University.
 "Because I can see the wonderful benefits of music in my own children, I am delighted to offer Musikgarten & Music Together programs to families at The Music Academy!
 I bring over 20 years of experience with young children, as a children's choir director, nanny, nursery director, preschool music teacher, and mother.
 I hope that your family will join me soon to sing, dance and experience music together."
 Betha is also the Early Childhood Coordinator.

-Bonnie Cutsforth-Huber (Voice and YogaSing) mezzo soprano, enjoys an active performing career in oratorio, cantata, and operatic circuits.
+Bonnie Cutsforth-Huber (Voice) mezzo soprano, enjoys an active performing career in oratorio, cantata, and operatic circuits.
 As a concert artist, she has performed in prestigious venues across the world, including New York’s Carnegie Hall and Lincoln Center, Cemal Reşit Rey Concert Hall in Istanbul, Turkey, Strasbourg Cathedral, and Vienna’s St. Stephen’s Cathedral.
 She is also in frequent demand as a recitalist and concert performer of new works.
 She has several world premieres to her credit, including song cycles and concert works by Robert S. Cohen, Martha Hill Duncan, and Timothy Melbinger.
 Ms. Cutsforth-Huber is also an active teacher; she has been the recipient of the Emerging Leaders Award from the National Association of Teachers of Singing and Penn State Altoona’s Athleen Steer Award for Outstanding Teaching and Mentorship.
-She currently serves as associate professor of music at Penn State Altoona.
+She currently serves as Professor of Music at Penn State Altoona.

 Brandy Davis (Clarinet, Saxophone) holds a Bachelor of Science degree in Music Education from the Pennsylvania State University.
 She has been teaching clarinet and saxophone lessons for 14 years.
 Brandy is also an active freelance musician with experience in performing a wide variety of music with various groups.
 Some of these groups include the Nittany Valley and Altoona Symphonies, FUSE Productions, Singing Onstage Studios, Penn State Centre Stage, Chicago the Musical tour, P & J Productions, Moshannon Valley YMCA Student Youth Theatre Program, Bavarian Stompers, and the State College Area Municipal Band.